 Administrative decisions may also be challenged through the internal justice system.
 Strict timelines must be respected.
-More information is available from the Office of Administration of Justice website and in particular their handbook on how to resolve disputes.
+More information is available from the Office of Administration of Justice website and in particular its guide to resolving disputes.
 The Office of Staff Legal Assistance can provide support to staff members.